 Date of birth

-Liam Moore has today put pen to paper on a four-year contract at Madejski Stadium in August 2016.
+Liam Moore put pen to paper on a four-year contract at Madejski Stadium in August 2016.

 The 6’1” centre back became the tenth signing of the summer, leaving the reigning Premier League champions to begin a new chapter in his career with Jaap Stam’s Royals.